topheman/react-es6-isomorphic/README.md

 `npm run webpack-build` will build the assets to `/build` (with sourcemaps and all), you can `npm start` after if you want, to check the project without webpack involved.

-This task is triggered at post-install, since it's based on the `NODE_ENV` variable, it will create the bundle in the correct mode.
+This task is triggered at `npm postinstall`, since it's based on the `NODE_ENV` variable, it will create the bundle in the correct mode.

 ###Deploy